KEY POINTS

 The electricity reference price is competitive compared to most energy plans and will result in notable savings for those customers who have been switched from an old standing offer onto the new default price.
 Consumers who shop around and compare their options still stand to save the most, just like before the DMO was released.

-Canstar Blue’s electricity database shows that – based on the same assumptions as detailed in the table above – the cheapest plans in the market work out between $100-200 cheaper than the reference price in each area.
+Canstar Blue’s electricity database shows that – based on the same assumptions as detailed in the table above – the cheapest plans in the market could save you hundreds on your power bill.
 But this is subject to change.

 Is staying on the electricity reference price a good idea?

-It’s good to be aware of the reference price for energy, because it’s designed to help compare plans and ultimately pick the right one.
-But is it wise to stay on the electricity reference price?
+It’s important to be aware of the electricity reference price because it’s designed to help compare plans and ultimately pick the right one.

-- Customers who don’t shop around in the energy market may find that they are already sitting on the default, reference price
+- Customers who don’t shop around in the energy market may find that they are already sitting on the electricity reference price by default

-- The electricity reference price is the most that energy customers will pay if they do not sign up to a market offer
+- The electricity reference price is the most that energy customers will pay if they don’t sign up to a market offer

-- Some market offers could still be higher than the reference price
+- Some market offers could still be higher than the electricity reference price

-- Reference prices differ across the country, so customers need to know which price applies to their area
+- Electricity reference prices differ across the country, so customers need to know which price applies to their area

 The electricity reference price can help to put downward pressure on overall energy prices, but remember that price is only one consideration when it comes to finding the best energy plan.
 Customer service and other value-adding incentives are just two other things to keep in mind when shopping around.